 Individuals – Parishes – Groups – Schools – Companies

-The Trust is Registered with the Charity Commission in the United Kingdom (Reg. # 289084).
-You can make a single donation (the value of which can be enhanced under the Gift Aid scheme if you are eligible), or pledge monthly or annual contributions to the Trust.
-If you wish, your contributions may be earmarked to help support specific aspects of our programs.
-Pledge forms, Gift Aid declarations, and Banker’s Order forms can be downloaded from our Contacts page
+The Trust is registered with the Charity Commission in England and Wales (no. 289084).
+You can make a single donation or monthly or annual contributions to the Trust.
+All such donations from UK tax payers can be enhanced under the Gift Aid scheme.
+If you wish, your contributions may be earmarked to specific aspects of our programmes.
+Gift Aid declarations, and Banker’s Order forms can be downloaded from our Contacts page